damonyoungcc/english-interview/README-F.md

 ### Can you explain what is jsx and when is appropriate to use?
 JSX is a extension for JavaScript that lets you write HTML-like code in your JavaScript.
 It’s common in React, but Vue also supports JSX.

+I use JSX when I want to write components in a more declarative way, it makes the code more readable and easier to understand.

 ### When do you use snack in vue.js and when it is not appropriate to use?
 snack is a component that provides a way to display brief messages or notifications to users, typically used for feedback on user actions like form submit success or error messages.